Advanced Bomb Suit: Communication systems

-The user has the option of switching off the transmitter when he reaches a device while still being able to receive incoming signals.
-The user can also hear his own voice at a reduced level so that he is conscious of the signal being received by the second party.
-Both systems operate from standard 9v rechargeable batteries.
+The user's own voice is played back at a reduced volume level, allowing the user to verify that transmissions are being made and received.
+The user has the option of switching off the transmitter when reaching a device, while still being able to receive incoming signals.
+Both systems operate from standard 9 volt rechargeable batteries.

 Protection

 Cooling system

 For use in hot environments, an optional cooling system is available.
 This is worn under the suit and consists of a Nomex body suit with a capillary tube network stitched into it.
 This is connected to a 2-litre water reservoir and pump that circulates ice water around the body.
 The cooling rate is adjustable so that a comfortable working temperature can be maintained.

 Fragmentation

 The greatest threat to the IED technician arises from fragments emitted from the bomb and other objects in the surrounding area which can enter the body at supersonic speeds.
 The lightweight, removable, composite ballistic panels fitted to the suit protect the upper torso, shoulders, neck, arms and legs while maintaining lightness and maneuverability.
 In addition, the suit is supplied with rigid ballistic panels to provide added protection to the chest, lower abdomen and groin areas.
 These have been tested at speeds of up to 1667 m/s.